Wedrix/watchtower/README.md

 5. The plugin function must be namespaced under `Wedrix\Watchtower\Plugin\AuthorizorPlugin`.
 6. The authorization plugin function must throw an exception when the authorization fails.

+# Optimization

+To optimize the executor for production, pass `true` as the argument for the `optimize` parameter of the Executor and generate the cache before-hand using the `Console::generateCache()` method.
+Running in 'optimize' mode, the Executor only relies on the cache as the authoritative souce for the Schema file, Plugin files, and the Scalar Type Definition files.
+Note that the cache is never updated at runtime so it must be generated before-hand and kept up to date with changes in the source using Console::generateCache().

 # Security